-Hlavacek-Larrondo et al. (2012) argue that the radio/X-ray properties of BCG nuclei in cool-core clusters are inconsistent with the "fundamental plane" of nuclear accretion activity (Merloni, Heinz & di Matteo 2003), if their BH masses follow the local scaling relations.
-The discrepancy can be resolved if $M{\rm BH}$ is under-predicted by the correlations with $\sigma$ or luminosity, by an order of magnitude.
-The direct evidence for such over-massive BHs in BCGs remains sparse, given the small number of such galaxies having dynamical mass estimates; our measurement for Abell 1201, if confirmed, would add anecdotal support for this picture.
+$\sigma_e = 290 \text{ km s}^{-1}$ is ~1.5 × 109 M☉, an order of magnitude smaller than the lensing-derived value.
+Given the large scatter around the relationship, the Abell 1201 BCG is a 2 σ outlier, comparable to NGC 3842 or NGC 1600.
+The possibility of a BH mass offset in BCGs has been discussed in the context of AGN feedback in cluster environments.
+Hlavacek-Larrondo et al. (2012) argue that the radio/X-ray properties of BCG nuclei in cool-core clusters are inconsistent with the 'Fundamental Plane' of nuclear accretion activity (Merloni, Heinz & di Matteo 2003), if their BH masses follow the local scaling relations.
+The discrepancy can be resolved if $M{\rm BH}$ is underpredicted by the correlations with σ or luminosity, by an order of magnitude.
+The direct evidence for such overmassive BHs in BCGs remains sparse, given the small number of such galaxies having dynamical mass estimates; our measurement for Abell 1201, if confirmed, would add anecdotal support for this picture.

-Which model is favoured, given these external consider-

-ations?
-At a qualitative level, the existence of central supermassive black holes is established beyond reasonable doubt, and the presence of $10^{10}\,\mathrm{M}\odot$ objects in some of the most massive galaxies is supported by other studies.
+Which model is favoured, given these external considerations?
+At a qualitative level, the existence of central supermassive BHs is established beyond reasonable doubt, and the presence of $10^{10} \, M{\odot}$ objects in some of the most massive galaxies is supported by other studies.
 The reality of IMF variations in such galaxies is not yet, in our view, confirmed to the same degree of confidence.
-However the level of variation required, if applied as a gradient within the BCG, is fairly modest, with a Salpeter-like IMF in the centre sufficient to match the observed configuration.
-Weighing the arguments above, we mildly favour scenario (c) (a massive black hole) over scenario (b) (an internal IMF gradient), and strongly disfavour only scenario (a) (a heavy IMF throughout).
+However, the level of variation required, if applied as a gradient within the BCG, is fairly modest, with a Salpeter-like IMF in the centre sufficient to match the observed configuration.
+Weighing the arguments above, we mildly favour scenario (c) (a massive BH) over scenario (b) (an internal IMF gradient), and strongly disfavour only scenario (a) (a heavy IMF throughout).